jooby-project/jooby/md/modules.md

 * Bootstrap X
 * Configure X
-* Exposes raw API of X
+* exports raw API of X

 This means a module should NOT create wrapper for a library.
 Instead, provides a way to extend, configure and use the raw library.